AnushDubey/Odyssey/README.md

 # Odyssey
-This is a MERN stack web application with CRUD application using refine framework.
+This is an **ongoing** MERN stack web application with CRUD application using refine framework.
 This is a website for renting and purchasing various items.
 Our website offers a variety of products, including household, electronics, books, clothes as well as vehicles.

 The name "Odyssey" works well for an online marketplace website as it conveys a sense of adventure, exploration, and journey - all of which could relate to the experience of discovering new products, finding deals, and connecting with other buyers and sellers.